Burn Notice Characters

 Glenn Harrick (Johnny Messner)

 The biggest/baddest heroin dealer in Miami - or at least associated with whoever is.
 He imported heroin from Turkey through a government contractor where he blackmailed a worker into signing for packages.
 His operation was based on a boat where he eventually kept Sam Axe after capturing him taking photographs of one of his deals.
 His men were also after Fiona but M was able to find his location and take them all down in fiery explosions.
-Current location: At large.

 Seen in episodes: 12